-Mural containing aquatic animals, maize, cacao, a priest and a cacaxtli (a basket used to carry merchandise).
+This mural contains aquatic animals, maize, cacao, a priest and a cacaxtli (a basket used to carry merchandise).
 Experts believe the painting provides an interpretation of the name of the site.

 Recommendations for Visiting

-Like when visiting any archeological site, go prepared with comfortable shoes, hat, sunglasses, sunscreen and water.
+Like when visiting any archeological site, go prepared with comfortable shoes, hat, sunglasses, sunscreen, and water.
 There are small stores near the entrance of the site where you can buy drinks and snacks.